 Fall time is winter squash time.
 Whether you plan to make squash soup, a pie, or pasta, some varieties taste better than others.
-Here are some of the very best to seek at market and consider growing in the vegetable garden.
+Here are some of the very best to seek at the market and consider growing in the vegetable garden.
 Many are beautiful and all have outstanding flavor.

 Several of the varieties mentioned were bred outside of North America, but all winter squash originate from the New World.
 Species were first cultivated by Native Americans and developed over thousands of years.
 There are three primary culinary species known to cultivation—C. maxima, C. moschata, and C. pepo.
 True pumpkins and acorn squash are C. pepo, butternut squash are in C. moschata, and turban and kabocha squash are in C. maxima.